jimchen1551/NYCU-CS/Data structure and object-oriented programming/README.md

 # Data structure and object-oriented programming
-This course was taught by S. K. Wong in the summer semester of 2021.
+This course was taught by S. K. Wong in summer semester of 2021.

 Lab 1: Namespace